Deception Tip 41:

 So, here we go, let’s break this down real quick before we go to a break, liars may touch the bottom of their nose.
 This is like the bottom of the nose, it’s not the sides where your nostrils meet or it’s not the top of the nose, it is the bottom of the nose, the bridge of the nose between the two nostrils where there’s that little flap of skin right there, they touch that.

 Usually, the only way people really touch it when they’re lying is with a finger and it’s usually the index finger because they’re using it in some form, and they go side to side.
 It’s almost like they’re brushing their teeth, but they’re actually brushing the bottom of their nose, it’s that type of visual, its side to side and it’s more of a swooping.

-So, we’re going to break this down, we’re going to talk about it a little bit more, we’re going to explain why it happens and the reasoning behind it.
-What’s going on, why it happens with men more than women, all of that coming up right after this.
+So, we’re going to break this down, we’re going to talk about it a little bit more, and we’re going to explain why it happens and the reasoning behind it.
+What’s going on and why it happens with men more than women, all of that coming up right after this.

 Do you want to be a lie spotter but don’t have time to do the research?
 Check out Spencer Coffman’s deception tips blog and learn how to detect deception.
 You’ll be an expert at detecting lies, that’s spencercoffman.com.